 We draw attention to Notes 1, 2, 4, 5, and 6 to the Statement, which describe the basis of presentation and accounting.
-The Statement is prepared in a format required by SIGAR and presents those amounts as permitted under the terms of Task Order Number AID-306-TO-15-00073, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+The Statement is prepared in a format required by SIGAR and presents those amounts as permitted under the terms of task order number AID-306-TO-15-00062, which is a basis of accounting other than accounting principles generally accepted in the United States of America, to comply with the financial reporting provisions of the task order and SIGAR's special purpose framework.